Undergraduate

 - demonstrate essential cognitive and social skills such as critical thinking, problem-solving, ethical conduct and working in groups

-- display essential practical skills such as OHS practices, understanding legislation, fieldwork and lab-work skills, and working with diverse stakeholders
+- display essential practical skills such as OHS practices, understanding legislation and ethics, and working with diverse stakeholders

 Your degree options